Smerity/aail-art/README.md

 If you want to contribute to this pet project, some ideas include:

++ Find the most common `k` colours and perform one MST / TSP per colour, combining them together to form the image
 + Implement approximate TSP (non overlapping for aesthetics) so you can trace the image without taking your pen off the paper
 + A C/Go/Java/Lua/PyPy/NumPy/GPGPU/<faster>/... implementation of MST for improved speed on large data sets
 + For the "I must make everything a ray tracer" idea: store the pixels in an octree so only a subset of pixels need to be considered instead of all `N` pixels